marissafujimoto/pgmap/README.md

 ## Barcodes

 Barcodes should be given in a two column tab separated text file with the sample barcode sequences in the first column and the sample names in the second column.
 An example is provided under `example-data/three-read-strategy/HeLa/screen_barcodes.txt`.
+Note that the orientation of the expected barcode sequences should match the direction of the sequencing read covering the barcode.
+Using the reverse compliment of the barcode sequences will not result in pgMAP raising an error, but the count output would be close to zero for all samples.
+For a diagram of the two-read strategy used in pgPEN screens see [here](examples/reproducing-pgpen-two-read-counts.md).

 ## Custom Trim Strategies